Rohan-Prabhakar/eeg-ds-final/readme.md

 This repository contains a collection of scripts for analyzing EEG (electroencephalogram) signals using various deep learning architectures.
 The implementation includes support for seizure detection and classification tasks with multiple model architectures and a novel self-supervised pretraining approach.

+Please read the other files from this link as dataset was too big too uplaod:

 ## Features

 - **Multiple model architectures**: